Updated: May 2

 Consistency could mean choosing to eat one fruit with every meal, drinking at least 2 litres of water daily, or even walking for 20 minutes daily.
 Anything you choose to start with, continue in it and be sure it has become a part of you before you add another.
 This is a very important growth move.

 2. Celebrate yourself for every improvement.

 Identify the little wins and be proud of yourself.
 Congratulate yourself and show yourself some love.
 You deserve it too.
-Don't wait till you have accomplished all goal before you congratulate yourself.
+Don't wait till you have accomplished all goals before you congratulate yourself.
 Remember, "little drops make an ocean".